raphaelhaehnel/agranat-lab/README.md

 ![5 - image_line](https://user-images.githubusercontent.com/69756617/205872980-2cf47c61-fb89-439d-ba4e-84bb4cf55647.png)

 All that is left is to compute the fourier transform of the graph, and extract from it the maximul value, that correspond to the bragg gratings.
-Is the bragg grating was perfect and without noise, we would have get a delta function.
+If the bragg grating was perfect and without noise, we would have get a delta function.

 ![6 - fourier_transform](https://user-images.githubusercontent.com/69756617/205872991-b56252e0-9ff0-41ab-a0be-53e5c8d6d78d.png)